Funeral of Diana, Princess of Wales: Burial

-The original plan was for Diana to be buried in the Spencer family vault at the local church in nearby Great Brington, but Lord Spencer said that he was concerned about public safety and security and the onslaught of visitors that might overwhelm Great Brington.
+The original plan was for Diana to be buried in the Spencer family vault at the local St Mary’s Church in nearby Great Brington, but Lord Spencer said that he was concerned about public safety and security and the onslaught of visitors that might overwhelm Great Brington.
 He decided that Diana would be buried where her grave could be easily cared for and visited in privacy by William, Harry, and other Spencer relatives.

 The island is in an ornamental lake known as The Round Oval within Althorp Park's gardens.
 A path with thirty-six oak trees, marking each year of her life, leads to the Oval.
 Four black swans swim in the lake.
 In the water there are water lilies, which, in addition to white roses, were Diana's favourite flowers.
 On the southern verge of the Round Oval sits the Summerhouse, previously in the gardens of Admiralty House, London, and now adapted to serve as a memorial to Diana.
 An ancient arboretum stands nearby, which contains trees planted by the family.
-The Spencer family's decision to bury the Princess in this secluded—and private—location has enabled them to visit her grave in private.
+The Spencer family's decision to bury the Princess in this secluded – and private – location has enabled them to visit her grave in private.

 The burial party was provided by the 2nd Battalion, The Princess of Wales's Royal Regiment (Queen's and Royal Hampshires), who were given the honour of carrying the Princess across to the island and laying her to rest.
 Diana was the Regiment's Colonel-in-Chief from 1992 to 1996.